tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 In this post, I’ll walk through **one specific swing trade on $TGT** and compare two ways of expressing the *same trade idea*:
 - A traditional **equity swing trade**
-- A **long-dated bull call spread**
+- A **long-dated Bull Call Spread**

 The goal is not to promote one approach over the other, but to understand **what actually changes** when you switch instruments while keeping the thesis intact.

 ---

-### The Trade Idea (Same Thesis, Same Levels)
+### The Trade Idea

 ![$TGT equity swing trade](/assets/img/2025/december/tgt-equity.png) *$TGT, monthly order block, entry, stop-loss and target*

-This is a higher-timeframe mean reversion setup:
+This is a higher-timeframe bullish reversal pattern idea
+- Weekly bullish market structure reversal
-- Monthly bullish order block acting as demand
+- Monthly bullish market structure reversal building
-- Liquidity sweep below prior lows
+- Liquidity sweep below prior months lows
-- Acceptance back above the area of interest
+- Liquidity sweep of the Covid low
-- Clear upside target into the next monthly supply zone
+- Clear upside target into an untested bearish Order Block

 **Key levels**
-- Entry: ~99.55
+- Entry: ~$99.55
-- Stop: ~83.44
+- Stop: ~$83.44
-- Target: ~125
+- Target: ~$125

-This is not a momentum trade.
+This is not a day or intraday trade.
-It is a **structure-based swing** designed to give price room to work, with risk defined by the stop-loss rather than by time.
+It is a **high-conviction swing** designed to give price room to work, with risk defined by the stop-loss rather than by time.

 ---

-### Option 1 – The Equity Swing Trade
+### Option 1 - The Equity Swing Trade

 The most straightforward way to express this idea is by buying shares.